newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 * Name of delivery site and address
 * Applicable fees paid

-The permit is valid for 24 hours starting from your pick up or delivery date.
-You can apply for the permit up to 3 days in advance of that date.
+The permit is valid for 24 hours from your pickup or delivery date.
+You can apply for the permit up to 3 days before that date.

 If you have questions about the permit, contact ABC at (609) 984-2830.